excalibur1234/pacui/README.md

 - `pacli --rt`

 This principle can be used with all options in pacli.
 Here are some random examples:
-- `pacli --info`
-- `pacli info`
-- `pacli -i`
 - `pacli l`
+- `pacli -l`
 - `pacli log`
+- `pacli -log`
 - `pacli --log`
-- `pacli -log`
-- `pacli -ua`

 You can also use arguments.
-For example: You want to install the package "cantata" you should use
+For example, you want to install the package "cantata".
+Then, you should use a command like
 ```
 pacli i cant
 ```